Mitigating the effect of the population model uncertainty on the strong lensing Bayes factor using nonparametric methods: Introduction

-In this study, we build up a mock catalogue of GW events (benchmark population model) that mimic the preferred model from \citep{o3pop}, the \textsc{PowerLaw+Peak} model (PP model, thereinafter), and generate the posterior samples of the observed events.
-On top of this catalogue, we simulate also a set of lensed pairs of events.
-Then, we calculate the Bayes factor of the lensed pairs based on four population models: \begin{enumerate}[(i)] \item Benchmark population model that mimics PP model; \item A Hierarchy of Dirichlet Process Gaussian Mixture Models ((H)DPGMM) - Non-parametric population model inferred from the mock catalogue; \item Power-law model - Parametric population model inferred from the mock catalogue; \item Uniform model - events are uniformly distributed across the parameter space. \end{enumerate} We will then show how the Bayes factor of lensed pairs changes with these different population models.
+In this study, we build up a mock catalog of GW events (benchmark population model) that mimic the preferred model from \citep{o3pop}, the \textsc{PowerLaw+Peak} model (PP model, thereinafter), and generate the posterior samples of the observed events.
+On top of this catalog, we simulate also a set of lensed pairs of events.
+Then, we calculate the Bayes factor of the lensed pairs based on four population models: \begin{enumerate}[(i)] \item Benchmark population model that mimics PP model; \item A hierarchy of Dirichlet process Gaussian mixture models ((H)DPGMM) - Nonparametric population model inferred from the mock catalog; \item Power-law model---Parametric population model inferred from the mock catalog; \item Uniform model---events are uniformly distributed across the parameter space. \end{enumerate} We will then show how the Bayes factor of lensed pairs changes with these different population models.

-This paper is structured as follows: in Section~\ref{sec:lensing}, we review the strong lensing mechanism of GW events and posterior overlap analysis using Bayes factor.
-In Section~\ref{sec:population}, we give the details of the population models we use in our analysis, both in the simulation and in the recovery.
-Section~\ref{sec:results} illustrates the performance of the various population models in lensing detections.
-In Section~\ref{sec:conclusions}, we discuss the results and conclude, arguing that the use of non-parametric population models is suitable for strong lensing detections, while the use of parametric population models may lead to biases.
+This paper is structured as follows: in Sec.~\ref{sec:lensing}, we review the strong lensing mechanism of GW events and posterior overlap analysis using Bayes factor.
+In Sec.~\ref{sec:population}, we give the details of the population models we use in our analysis, both in the simulation and in the recovery.
+Sec.~\ref{sec:results} illustrates the performance of the various population models in lensing detections.
+In Sec.~\ref{sec:conclusions}, we discuss the results and conclude, arguing that the use of nonparametric population models is suitable for strong lensing detections, while the use of parametric population models may lead to biases.